-How the Colonial Pipeline hack is impacting gas prices and supply
+How the Colonial Pipeline hack is affecting gas prices and supply

 What happened to the gas supply?

-The Georgia-based Colonial Pipeline restarted some of its service Monday amid fears of price spikes and fuel shortages.
-A White House task force created to respond to the crisis and the Department of Transportation temporarily relaxed fuel transport rules to make it easier to distribute gasoline.
+The Georgia-based Colonial Pipeline, which carries fuel from Houston through the Southeast and up the East Coast to New Jersey, restarted some of its service Monday amid fears of price spikes and fuel shortages.
+A White House task force created to respond to the crisis and the Transportation Department temporarily relaxed fuel transport rules to make it easier to distribute gasoline.
 Governors in North Carolina, Georgia, Virginia and Florida also took steps to ease transport rules as they declared states of emergency.
-The situation was particularly bad in Charlotte and Atlanta, where more than half of stations were out of gas Wednesday.

 As people flock to fill their tanks, the supply problem is compounded by a shortage of truck drivers to fill the gaps in service.
-A small portion of service stations are totally without gas.
+More than 10,000 gas stations across the Southeast were out of fuel Wednesday, with high rates of outages in the Carolinas, Virginia and Georgia.

 Have gas prices spiked?

-The average price per gallon jumped 8 cents from last week to $2.98 on Tuesday, according to AAA.
-That is one cent away from a price not experienced since November 2014.
+The average price per gallon jumped to $3 Wednesday, according to AAA — a cost not experienced since November 2014.
+The price also represented a 7-cent jump from last Wednesday.

 Energy Secretary Jennifer Granholm has warned gas station operators that federal officials will have “no tolerance for price-gouging.”
 She encouraged anyone who suspects it is happening in their state to contact their state attorney general’s office.